dlds/yii2-giixer/README.md

 #### `translations` option

 Defines which translations files should be automatically generated.
-This options is defined by array containing languages codes.
+This option is defined by array containing languages codes.

 ```